 Up your nutrition game with these Bacon, Tomato, and Avocado Deviled Eggs.
 These paleo deviled eggs made without mayo are about to rock your Holiday!
 Deviled eggs with bacon – who’s in?

-I love eggs prepared almost any way – but there is something extra special about deviled eggs.
-They’re fancy!
+I love eggs prepared almost any way – but there is something extra special about these deviled eggs.